Juanpa0128j/Juanpa0128j/README.md

 ## 💻 Notable Projects

+### [Detecting Tuberculosis in X-Rays - Datacamp Challenge] | [Python, Transfer Learning, Computer Vision, Optuna, MLFlow, Scikit-Learn, CNNs]

 ### [Medical AI Dashboard - XGBoost Literature Classification] | [Python, Next.js, Flask, V0, Scikit-Learn, XGBoost]
-A data-centric project developed for an AI Data Challenge, focused on automating data preprocessing, feature engineering, and model evaluation for tabular datasets.
-The pipeline leverages Scikit-Learn and XGBoost to benchmark multiple models efficiently, visualize key metrics, and generate insights through a clean, interactive dashboard built with Next.js and Flask.
+An applied deep learning project focused on detecting tuberculosis (TB) in chest X-ray images using CNNs and transfer learning (ResNet, DenseNet, EfficientNet).
+The work includes comprehensive data analysis, image quality assessment, and clinical-oriented metrics such as sensitivity, specificity, and predictive values.
+Designed as an AI-assisted screening tool, it demonstrates the potential of computer vision in medical diagnostics, emphasizing interpretability, model evaluation, and scalability for low-resource healthcare environments.
+This is the link to the actual notebook: https://www.datacamp.com/datalab/w/25e1e2f8-42e9-4e9a-b963-c51c778e3e77

 ### [Multi-Agent Marketing Assistant] | [Python, LangChain, LangGraph, FastAPI, Chainlit]
 A modular multi-agent system that orchestrates specialized AI agents for marketing analytics, content strategy, and project management.
 The system features dynamic agent routing, collaborative workflows through shared memory, and a clean API interface.
 Each agent (AnalyticsWiz, ContentGenius, ProjectManager) specializes in different marketing domains and can access relevant data sources.
 The architecture supports traceability, reproducibility, and extensibility through prompt versioning and a well-organized codebase.
+Check it out here: https://github.com/Juanpa0128j/multi_agent_workflow

-### [Lease Abstractor] | [Python, RAG, LangChain, ...]
+### [Lease Abstractor] | [Python, RAG, LangChain, AWS, and more]
 A data extraction tool that focuses on extracting explicit data from Commercial Real Estate Lease Agreements.
 In collaboration with [@marco](https://github.com/camachomarco) as a freelancer.

 ### [Stocks Visualizer] | [Python, Django, HTML]